 To answer "a," the Executive's Budget Proposal or its supporting documentation must present expenditures for all administrative units, accounting for all expenditures, in the budget year.
 To answer "b," the administrative units shown individually, in the Executive's Budget Proposal or its supporting documentation, must account for at least two-thirds of all expenditures in the budget year.
 In other words, the sum of the expenditures assigned to the individual MDAs (education, health, infrastructure, interior, defense, etc.) must account for at least two-thirds of the total expenditure budgeted for that particular year.
 A "c" answer applies if the Executive's Budget Proposal or its supporting documentation presents administrative units that account for less than two-thirds of expenditures.
 Answer "d" applies if expenditures are not presented by administrative unit.

-a.
-Yes, administrative units accounting for all expenditures are presented.
+b.
+Yes, administrative units accounting for at least two-thirds of, but not all, expenditures are presented.